neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 required for the wall temperature, which is set to a linear variation from inlet to outlet fluid temperature.
-When using the "tree" hierarchy, MOOSE runs first, in which case the initial wall temperature is taken as the same linear variation, while the power is taken as a sinusoidal function.
+When using the "tree" hierarchy, MOOSE runs first, in which case the initial wall temperature is taken as the same linear variation, while the power is taken as uniform.

 ### NekRS Model